Activity: Waves in a ripple tank

 This one is difficult to set up so might be best to use the ready made simulation.

 - Observe how the direction changes as the wave slows down in the second half of the tank.

 - Observe the change in wavelength as the wave slows down.

-- Make a narrow opening between two barriers.
+- Make a narrow opening between two barriers by adding slit.

 - Send a plane wave through the opening and observe how it spreads.

 - Choose "Two sources" from the set up options.

 - Observe how the waves add and cancel.